HomeSpan/HomeSpan/docs/TVServices.md

 ### Examples

-Please see [*File → Examples → HomeSpan → Other Examples → Television*](../Other%20Examples/Television) for a complete worked example demonstrating the effects of using different combinations of the above Characteristics
+Please see [*File → Examples → HomeSpan → Other Examples → Television*](../Other%20Examples/Television) for a complete worked example demonstrating the effects of using different combinations of the above Characteristics.
+Also, see the [HomeSpan Projects](https://github.com/topics/homespan) page for some real-world examples of Sony and Samsung TV sketches that use RFControl and an Infrared LED to control TV Power and Input Source from the Home App.